 We can't move forward in a healthy way by ignoring our pain.
 And yet too many people get stuck holding onto sorrow with the idea that they are "honoring" their grief.
 It can be difficult to discern the difference, and we all have our own timelines for healing.
 I hope though, that when you are working with your own practice of letting go, that you remember to embrace and then release.
 Embrace all of it, even the painful ugly parts.
 Hold it all in your heart and wrap it in a prayer of gratitude, whether it is gratitude for the experience or just gratitude that you survived.
 Embrace it fully, and then release.
 Come back to the present moment and be here fully, unburdened by grief, and filled with acceptance and gratitude.
 Remember that we aren't letting go of our love or our past memories but we are letting go of the pain that is attached to them.

 Postscript - Before I sign off, I would like share with you that over the years of writing these honest glimpses of my life and my journey, a common response I receive is from people expressing their amazement or appreciation for the way I am able to "stay positive" and "see the good" in difficult times.
 I want to make it very clear that this ability to transform pain and sorrow into gratitude and peace is not a "natural talent" or a "spiritual gift" that has been bestowed on me.
 No, rather it is the result of years of practice and dedicated effort.
 Just like my guitar playing isn't a result of "natural talent" or a "gift" but the result of dedicated practice over years of effort.
 In the same way it is possible to transform your mind and work with the difficulties of this world in a way that brings you more peace and more happiness.
 There are many avenues to take on this path of transformation.
-If you aren't sure where to start, please join me in the Beautiful Souls membership where we work on these skills weekly.
+If you aren't sure where to start, please join me in the Inspired Souls Club where we work on these skills weekly.

 If you would like to join my online yoga classes, follow this link to Yoga Club